 \subsection{Example 1: future of a point}

-We consider the domain of dependence $D$ which is the future of $0\in\mathbb R^{2,1}$ together with an observer in $D$ which given by a point $p\in D$ and a future directed timelike unit vector $v\in \hyp^2$ as shown in Figure \ref{fig:obs1}.
-The cosmological time $\tau$ of the event $p$ is then given by
+We consider the domain of dependence $D$ which is the future of $0\in\mathbb R^{2,1}$ together with an observer in $D$ which is given by a point $p\in D$ and a future directed timelike unit vector $v\in \hyp^2$ as shown in Figure \ref{fig:obs1}.
+The cosmological time $\tau$ of the event $p$ is then determined by

 We also consider the quantity $\delta$ defined by